TBD54566975/tbdex/protocol/README.md

 | `sourceAmount`   | int       | Y        | The amount that you currently hold.
 Amount **must** be in the smallest denomination of said currency |
 | `targetCurrency` | string    | Y        | the currency that you want                                                                           |

-### `ConditionalOffer`
+### `Bid`

-Note: there can be more than one conditional offer in a message body: for example one that requires hi-KYC/AML and one that requires lo-KYC/AML - which will have different amounts exchanged depending on the risk the PFI wants to take on.
+Note: there can be more than one bid in a message body: for example one that requires hi-KYC/AML and one that requires lo-KYC/AML - which will have different amounts exchanged depending on the risk the PFI wants to take on.

 | field | data type | required   | description |
 | ---------------- | ---------   | -------- | ------------------------------------- |